Information Systems

 CIS 452-DL Cybersecurity Attacks and Counter Measures (1 Unit)

-Fundamentals of Network Security helps students develop an understanding of computer network security and survivability principles.
+This course helps students develop an understanding of computer network security and survivability principles.
 Course work includes the study of survivability, availability, threats, risk, and policy in a multi-user network.
 Additionally, students study technical solutions necessary to understanding and securing network information and communications; these include cryptography, firewalls, intrusion, anti-virus, anti-spam, wireless, VPN, host systems, network services, and network infrastructure.
 (Required: CIS 413-0 or CIS 413-DL.)

 CIS 453-0 Enterprise Security Strategy (1 Unit)